Suite No.2 for Brass Quintet, 1st Movement

 Dvorak Hall, Prague where Andrew Downes Sonata for Brass Sextet was premiered by Stanislav Suchanek and the Czech Philharmonic Brass Sextet (photo By Nikol Kraft)

-An account by his wife and publisher, Cynthia Downes, posted on September 12th, 2018
+An account by his wife and publisher, Cynthia Downes, first posted on September 12th, 2018

 Brass Pages gave the first performance of the completed 4 movement work at the Barber Institute of Fine Arts at Birmingham University on 13th October 1995.